Overview

 6. Can I attend the program part-time, and still work part-time?

-The program is designed for students wishing to enroll full time, with classes that are currently offered during the day; so it is not appropriate for persons planning to maintain a practice or other professional work schedule.
+The program is designed for students wishing to enroll full time, with classes that are offered during the day; so it is not appropriate for persons planning to maintain a practice or other professional work schedule.
 A limited work schedule may be possible for some students, but will likely increase the time required to earn the M.P.H. degree.

 Back to top